A q-analog of certain symmetric functions and one of its specializations: Extension to -analogue

-We know that there is a calculus with two parameters, denoted $p,q$-analog calculus, whose origin dates back at least to 1991, and which is reduced to the $q$-analog when $p=1$.
-Let us briefly recall the definitions that generalize those of the $q$-analog given in Section 2.
-One can consult for more details [5, 6].
+We know that there is a calculus with two parameters, denoted $p,q$-analogue calculus, whose origin dates back at least to 1991, and which is reduced to the $q$-analogue when $p=1$.
+Let us briefly recall the definitions that generalize those of the $q$-analogue given in Section 2.
+One can consult for more details [6, 7].

 Specifically